mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *"But something else happened that day.
 In the chaos, in the aftermath, powerful people saw an opportunity.
 The Seven Kingdoms formed.
 And they needed scapegoats—families to blame for the near-catastrophe.
 Someone to make villains so they could be heroes.*
 >
 > *"House Blackwood.
 House Goldshore.
-Accused of trying to cause the Sundering.
+Accused of trying to cause the Worldrend.
 Accused of dark pacts.
 Lies.
 ALL LIES.
 But convenient lies.
 Lies that let kings seize power, seize lands, build kingdoms on blood and murder.*
 >
 > *"My family were GUARDIANS.
 We protected the World-Splitter Components, kept them SEPARATE so they couldn't be misused.
 We died protecting them.
 And for that, history calls us traitors.*
 >